PeihongYu/peihongyu.com-neat/index.md

 ## About Me

-I am a PhD student in [Computer Science at University of Maryland, College Park](https://www.cs.umd.edu/), working with [Prof. Pratap Tokekar](https://tokekar.com/).
+I am a Ph.D. student in [Computer Science at University of Maryland, College Park](https://www.cs.umd.edu/), working with [Prof. Pratap Tokekar](https://tokekar.com/).

 I currently work in the field of Reinforcement Learning, mostly Multi-Agent RL.
 The core of my work is to address the challenges of training efficiency and generalizability, allowing autonomous agents to learn effectively and perform robustly across diverse scenarios.